huhx0015/AN4_BuildItBigger/README.md

 DEVELOPER: Michael Yoon Huh

 Android Nanodegree | Project 4: Build It Bigger: A project for the Android Nanodegree program which demonstrates the ability to create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
-Currently a work in progress.

 # Gradle for Android and Java Final Project